The Ross Coffee Table | Finn Juhl | 1948

 FJ 4800 L: 120 cm | W: 30/60 cm | H: 58 cm

 Initially unconventional for its time, the Ross Coffee Table now feels distinctly contemporary.
-The table fearures a delicate steel frame, organically shaped top, and steel inlay incorporating a built-in vase.
+The table features a delicate steel frame, organically shaped top, and steel inlay incorporating a built-in vase.
 The table is manufactured with a stainless steel frame and a wooden tabletop in walnut, featuring a steel inlay.
 Furthermore, the table is available with and without a vase in stainless steel.

 Design: